Technology

 Conclusion

-Clinical Pearl: When using AI templating or fracture detection, always treat the AI output as a "second opinion."
-Never let the algorithm override your clinical exam.
-If the AI says "No Fracture" but the patient has point tenderness on the scaphoid, treat it as a fracture.
+Clinical Pearl: When utilizing AI templating, fracture detection, or predictive analytics, always treat the AI's output as an exceptionally capable, but not infallible, "second opinion."
+Never let the algorithm override a meticulous clinical exam.
+If the AI reads "No Fracture" but your patient exhibits exquisite, localized point tenderness in the anatomical snuffbox, your clinical acumen dictates that you treat it as an occult scaphoid fracture until proven otherwise.

 References